isomerpages/mlaw-corp/news/speeches/_posts/2023-10-05-post-Opening Address by Second Minister for Law Edwin Tong SC at MACAD 2023.md

 17.&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; Between 1999 and 2001, three other CMCs were established at other locations within our neighbourhoods.
 It was important that we do it in the neighbourhood because that is precisely where the conflicts take place.

 {:start="18"}
-18.&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; IIn fact, today, as we look at revising and improving on the CMCs, through our Community Dispute Management Framework (CDMF), this is one of the core principles of trying to maintain the ability to resolve disputes.
+18.&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; In fact, today, as we look at revising and improving on the CMCs, through our Community Dispute Management Framework (CDMF), this is one of the core principles of trying to maintain the ability to resolve disputes.

 {:start="19"}
 19.&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; If you are having a dispute with your neighbour who lives three feet from you, it does not make sense for both of you to get onto the bus, travel for 45 minutes to resolve the dispute somewhere else farther.
 So we wanted to make sure that it is accessible, convenient, and somewhere which you can actually associate with, in the neighbourhood.